 \subsection{Model: Assumptions and Parameters}

-We now state our model assumptions for this system and discuss further the mobilities as well as the transport parameters.
+In this section, we state our model assumptions for this system and discuss the mobilities and transport parameters.

-Because the strong electric pulses vary over very small time scales (the observation time is in the order of $\sim\SI{300}{\milli\second}$),\cite{Schoenhoff2018} concentration gradients do not form.
-As consequence, we assume that electroneutrality of the bulk is still valid ($\varrho = 0$), and assume constant concentrations profiles ($\nabla \chempot_\alpha^\mathrm{v} = 0$).
-This implies, that the electric current and the electric conductivity are equal in all frames.
-Hence, we omit the labels for these two quantities.
-Furthermore, we assume a boundary condition for the electric field of the electrolyte, where $\boldsymbol{E}=\boldsymbol{E}^{\ce{ext}}$.
-This constitutes chemical equilibrium, \emph{i.e.} $\Vflux_\alpha=t_\alpha^{\mathrm{v}}/F z_\alpha \cdot \Jflux$, where the electric current simplifies to $\Jflux = -\kappa \nabla \elpot = \kappa \boldsymbol{E}$.
+We assume that, during the eNMR experiment, the bulk electrolyte remains electroneutral ($\charge = 0$) and that all concentration profiles are constant ($\nabla \chempot_\alpha^\mathrm{v} = 0$).\cite{Lorenz2022} Because this implies that the electric current density and the electric conductivity are equal in all frames, we omit the labels for these two quantities.
+Furthermore, we assume a boundary condition for the electric field of the electrolyte, where $\efield = \efield^{\ce{ext}}$.
+This constitutes chemical equilibrium, \emph{i.e.} $\Vflux_\alpha=t_\alpha^{\mathrm{v}}/F z_\alpha \cdot \Jflux$, where the electric current density simplifies to $\Jflux = -\kappa \nabla \elpot = \kappa \efield$.
 Altogether, we thus find a relation between the species mobilities and the transport parameters,